Big Game Survey

 San Juan Wildlife Services, LLC.

-San Juan Wildlife Services conducted a survey for big game presence at four different locations within the San Juan National Forest.
+San Juan Wildlife Services surveyed for big game presence at four different locations within the San Juan National Forest.
 These surveys took place at reservoirs located in the vicinity of Haycamp Mesa.
-Protocols for conducting this study included walking the perimeter of each body of water and observing tracks, scat, or other sign left by big game.
+Protocols for conducting this study included walking the perimeter of each body of water and observing tracks, scat, or other signs left by big game.
 Reservoir conditions and forage quality were noted as well.
 ArcGIS, along with field apps including Survey 123 and Collector, were utilized to record data in the field and provide accurate mapping resources.

 Upon leaving Reef Pasture a bear was sighted on the road about 200 yards from the water.

-Old Logging Camp Reservoir showed signs of recent big game presence as well.
+Old Logging Camp Reservoir showed signs of recent big-game presence as well.
 Again, multiple game trails converged at the water source and deer tracks were sighted near the water’s edge.
-This body of water was full with healthy wetland vegetation growing around the banks and excellent forage for deer and elk in the surrounding meadow.
+This body of water was full of healthy wetland vegetation growing around the banks and excellent forage for deer and elk in the surrounding meadow.

 Vegetation was moderate to dense around all four survey points, offering excellent forage for elk and deer.

 Common berries (such as Serviceberry), which provide a great source of nutrition for bears, have not reached peak season yet.
 However, numerous logs, where a bear might find grubs, were sighted in the dense forests surrounding the survey areas.

 Contact us about setting up a wildlife survey!